la2050/archive/_projects/2016/explore-los-angeless-past-present-and-future-in-augmented-reality-through-perceptoscope.md

   also are in talks with many other organizations and cultural institutions around the city that we'll be announcing as the project scales and things become more official.
-project_areas:
-  - Central LA
-  - County of Los Angeles
-  - City of Los Angeles
-  - There is global interest.
-We want to pilot in LA.
 project_measure: >-
   Success for the project is measured more in trajectories than the achievement of fixed goals.
 Our hybrid nature gives us a unique set of tools to help us